310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 {% endbubble %}

 {% bubble Kanata frown %}
-that is what is called [fake news], yes? we have been constantly suffering from such reports since [summer].
+that is what is called [fake news], yes? we have been constantly suffering from such reports since the [summer].
 {% endbubble %}

 {% bubble Chiaki v2 %}